arundac23/MLOPS-zoomcamp-2023-project/README.md

 ### 7.Best practices, testing and CI/CD:

-Unit testing was done using pytest and testing files are included in the best practices folder.
+Unit testing was done using pytest and testing files are included in the best practices folder. --> Use pytest to see the testing results
-The rest of the processes are still works in progress.
+There is an integration test. --> pipenv run python test_docker.py to confirm the testing